MAN v FAT: 5 ways joining an online weight loss service can boost your health and confidence

 Trying to lose weight can be a difficult subject for men to broach and an even greater challenge to commit to.

 Becoming part of a community of like-minded people that support and encourage you throughout your weight loss journey is essential.
-“According to research, only one out of every 20 participants in weight loss services are male,” shares Ben Middleton from MAN v FAT, a national weight loss service available for free in Norfolk.
+“According to research, only one out of every twenty participants in weight loss services are male” shares Ben Middleton from MAN v FAT, a national weight loss service available for free in Norfolk.

 "In order to tackle this issue and raise awareness of the importance of men’s health, we launched our online weight loss service.
 It’s our aim to help men across the UK lead healthier, balanced and more active lifestyles.”